Ruth E. Franklin’s “Bonnaz” Embroidery Career

 Early training and Los Angeles career (late 1940s–1960s)

 In the autobiographical section of her chain-stitch training manual [p.
-5] Ruth recalls visiting a sewing factory in St. Louis Missouri, where three of her sisters worked as embroidery operators.
+5] Ruth recalls visiting a sewing factory in St. Louis, Missouri (in the 1940s), where three of her sisters worked as embroidery operators.
 “As we went up the stairs to the shop, I was overwhelmed by a large embroidered picture of a Raven at the top of the stairs.
 You could see each feather and the bird looked like it could just flap its wings and fly away! …This is when I decided I wanted to learn how to do that.”
+[3]

-- Barth & Dreyfuss (Royal Terry of California): Ruth and her sister were laid off after a big summer order and after finding a “Bonnaz Operators Wanted” classified, Franklin joined Barth & Dreyfuss in Los Angeles.
+Barth & Dreyfuss (Royal Terry of California): After finding a “Bonnaz Operators Wanted” classified, Franklin joined Barth & Dreyfuss in Los Angeles.
 She writes that at this linen factory she learned to design monograms and to operate chain-stitch, cording and satin-stitch machines.
 She specialized in using a Cornely cording machine on hand-towels and other linens.
 “I worked at the towel company for several months until I could write His & Hers in my sleep.”
+[3]

 -